top of page

 One of the most common is the cycle of criticism and defensiveness.

-This pattern often emerges when pressure increases and partners begin reacting to feeling unseen, unmet, or misread.
+This pattern often emerges when pressure increases, and partners begin reacting to feeling unseen, unmet, or misread.

-Defensiveness can be understood as shame protection.
+Defensiveness can be understood as a form of shame protection.

 Most couples recognise it immediately.

-One partner criticises.The other becomes defensive.
+One partner criticises.
+The other becomes defensive.

 Within minutes, the conversation escalates.